jbg469/GIftcard-Processing-Mobile/Report/jbg469-AppSec-Lab4.md

  <img width="1233" alt="Screen Shot 2022-05-11 at 7 02 04 PM" src="https://user-images.githubusercontent.com/72175659/167961218-4068e89a-c630-4ff0-b606-8a1e57c84339.png">

 To solve this issue, an HTTP POST method could be used to create a new update request to the server so the server will reply with an error if the same method is called repeatedly.
-This prevents the user from successfully using the same card again.
+This prevents repeated use from the same card.
+Furthermore there are further checks that could be performed to link the gift card to a user and make it so that only users with the cards credentials can use it, this way we have to know more than just than what giftcard number it is.